Skokie, Evanston, Des Plaines, Oak Park & Surrounding Suburbs

-From the Cook County Recorder to the courtroom, we help contractors, subcontractors, and material suppliers protect their payment rights on construction projects throughout Cook County, Illinois.
+From the Cook County Recorder to the courtroom, we help contractors, subcontractors, and material suppliers protect their payment rights on construction projects throughout suburban Cook County.

 Construction Payment Disputes in Cook County